Back Home Next

 The Events of the War, 1950–53

-The war had FIVE phases (see the CNN interactive map):
+The war had FIVE phases:

 Korean War web sites: